T4s3rF4c3/macreplay_v2/README.md

 ---

 ## **Credits**
-MacReplay is based on the incredible work done by [Chris230291](https://github.com/Chris230291) with the original [STB-Proxy](https://github.com/Chris230291/STB-Proxy).
+MacReplay is based on the incredible work done by [Chris230291](https://github.com/Chris230291) with the original [STB-Proxy](https://github.com/Chris230291/STB-Proxy) and [Evilvir-us](https://github.com/Evilvir-us) with the original [MacReplay](https://github.com/Evilvir-us/MacReplay)

 ---